 Federal law requires institutions of higher education to comply with all state requirements for registration, licensure or authorization to deliver online or distance education to students residing in states other than the home state of the institution.
-Each state has established requirements, including the requirement of some states to post the following notices:
+Graceland University has been approved by lowa to participate in the National Council for State Authorization Reciprocity Agreements.
+NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
+The following states require the posting of additional notices.